 MRT train collides with stationary train at Joo Koon station; 25 people hurt

-SINGAPORE: Tenty-five people were injured after an SMRT train collided with a stationary train at Joo Koon station at 8.20am on Wednesday morning (Nov 15), the Land Transport Authority (LTA) and SMRT said.
+SINGAPORE: Twenty-five people were injured after an SMRT train collided with a stationary train at Joo Koon station at 8.20am on Wednesday morning (Nov 15), the Land Transport Authority (LTA) and SMRT said.

 In its first tweet at 8.25am, SMRT said that a "train fault" happened at Joo Koon station.